isu-digital/isu-thesaurus/pages/about.md

 Subjects, predicates, and objects are ideally expressed as URIs (Uniform Resource Identifier) or IRIs (International Resource Identifier).
 Objects also can be a literal value (e.g., a string of text).
 Multiple triples interlinking together form a knowledge graph.

 In the Iowa State vocabularies, each term can be described by triples made up of a subject (the term itself), a predicate (property), and an object (value).
 This table lists our selected properties and their possible values.
-To facilitate interlinking among concepts within the vocabularies and on the open web, properties were chosen from several linked data schemas: [Dublin Core Metadata Initiative (DCMI) Terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/), [Simple Knowledge Organization System (SKOS)](https://www.w3.org/2009/08/skos-reference/skos.html), and [Metadata Authority Description Schema in RDF (MADS/RDF)](https://id.loc.gov/ontologies/madsrdf/v1.html).
+To facilitate interlinking among concepts within the vocabularies and on the open web, properties were chosen from several linked data schemas, including [Dublin Core Metadata Initiative (DCMI) Terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/), [Simple Knowledge Organization System (SKOS)](https://www.w3.org/2009/08/skos-reference/skos.html), and [Metadata Authority Description Schema in RDF (MADS/RDF)](https://id.loc.gov/ontologies/madsrdf/v1.html).

 <div style="max-width: 900px; margin-left: auto; margin-right: auto;" class="py-4">
     <table class="table table table-striped">